 With your love, support, and prayers, these two mares, Bailey and Spirit, survived, thrived, and have now been adopted into an incredible, forever home, together.
 Theirs was a daunting recovery riddled with complications.
 The will they possessed to live, the unconditional love and amazing care provided by our volunteers, and the unwavering dedication to one another, buoyed both mares throughout the three month rehabilitation process.
 The depth of love and concern they shared was, and is, palpable and we knew they couldn't be separated.

 In December of last year, this group of six starved horses came to L.E.A.R.N. from an animal neglect case in Camden, South Carolina.
 All were 1's and 2's on the Henneke Body Scoring Scale which meant a lot of time and money with intense rehabilitation.
-Thanks to your love, prayers, and support they are thriving!
+Thanks to your love, prayers, and support they all recovered and 5 of the 6 have been adopted!

 Please look for their story as the documentary, Finding Forever Homes, unfolds.